AFIT-R/afit-r.github.io/analytics/predictive/ts_exp_smoothing.md

 <img src="/public/images/analytics/time_series/es4-1.png" style="display: block; margin: auto;" />

-Now we can re-fit out SES with $\alpha = 0.05$.
-Our performance metrics are not significantly different from our model where $\alpha = 0.20$; however, you will notice that the predicted confidence intervals are narrower (left chart).
+Now we can re-fit out SES with $$\alpha = 0.05$$.
+Our performance metrics are not significantly different from our model where $$\alpha = 0.20$$; however, you will notice that the predicted confidence intervals are narrower (left chart).
 And when we zoom into the predicted versus actuals (right chart) you see that for most observations, our predicted confidence intervals did well.

 ```r